 It’s interesting; the word “menopause” isn’t even in the traditional Chinese medical vocabulary.
 You can look in every classical traditional Chinese medical text—you won’t find it.
 What you will find are references to the symptoms women experience when they reach this life transition.
 Actually, TCM calls these symptoms “menstrual cycle ending symptoms.”
 So you may be surprised to learn that menopause is essentially a Western concept.

 There is good news in all of this!
 TCM is built on the foundation of prevention.
-This means that women (and men) can achieve good health with an understanding of how to increase and balance their internal energy.
-Time-tested healing modalities like acupuncture, herbal therapy, Qigong, along with positive lifestyle changes, offer every person the support to accomplish good health.
+This means that you can achieve good health by increasing and balancing your internal energy.
+Time-tested healing modalities like acupuncture, herbal therapy and Qigong, along with positive lifestyle changes, offer every person the support to accomplish good health.
 Women who have already reached menopause can benefit from these healing modalities without medication and its problematic side-effects.

 As we age, our Qi naturally declines.
 This means we have less energy to “spend” on our daily routine.
 If no adjustment is made for this energy “gap,” the body and its organs will be affected.
 The Kidney and Liver are two organs integral to women’s health.

 The Kidney is the powerhouse of the body’s Qi.
 It stores energy reserves and sends Qi to organs that may be deficient.
-When the Kidney itself is weak or deficient, all the organs, and a woman’s overall health, will eventually suffer.
+When the Kidney itself is weak, every organ, and a woman’s overall health, will eventually suffer.

-The Liver controls the smooth flow of blood, Qi, and emotions.
-The emotion that resonates with the Liver is anger, so chronic stress and anger can deplete the Liver of its Qi.
+The Liver controls the smooth flow of blood, Qi and emotions.
+The emotion that resonates with the Liver is anger.
+Chronic stress and anger can deplete the Liver of its Qi.
 Most people do not fully realize the very powerful effect that thoughts and emotion have on their health.

 But the important message is: it’s never too late to improve your health.
 Every person is born with a self-healing ability.
 Women in particular have a unique ability to heal because of their menstrual cycle and their special life-giving organs: their ovaries and uterus.
-These organs give women the capacity to create wellness so their body can function in a healthy way—at any age.
+These organs give women the capacity to create wellness—and life—so their body can function at its potential at any age.

 Menopause is an energy gateway—a unique chance for a woman to prepare her body, mind and spirit for a healthy, long life.
 It’s a time when she can heal, strengthen herself, and balance and harmonize her energies.
 Part of anyone’s life’s work is to discover their mission.
 Deep within every woman is the answer.
-Menopause creates the opportunity for a transformation, a new beginning, as a woman becomes free to discover, pursue or complete her life’s mission and touch her spirit—and the spirits of those around her—in a profound and meaningful way.
+Menopause creates the opportunity for a transformation, a new beginning, as a woman becomes free to discover, pursue or complete her life’s mission, and touch both her own spirit and the spirits of those around her in a profound and meaningful way.